mohamedyd/awesome_resources/Design ML Systems.md

 In this document, a summary of the main ideas in the [Desiging ML Systems](https://www.oreilly.com/library/view/designing-machine-learning/9781098107956/) book by Chip Huyen is provided.
-I highly recommend buying this interesting book.
+I highly recommend buying and reading this interesting book.

 | | |
 |-|-|